Category

 Replacing the irreplaceable

 This was the case for Svitlana, whose husband, Bohdan, died on Ukraine’s frontlines while she was pregnant with their twins.
 “My husband and I dreamed of a child for two years, and when my eldest son Nazar died on August 9, 2022, the desire to have a child increased.”
-When Bohdan next came back on leave from the frontlines, the two turned to Doctor Khmil.
+When Bohdan next came back on leave from the frontlines, the two turned to Dr. Khmil.

 Svitlana, who is now 48, became pregnant after her first IVF treatment.
 She feels lucky to have had children at her age and feels that being a mature mother has prepared her to be a good mother.
 “We are not in a hurry anymore and just enjoy motherhood,” she says.